Office Hours: On Leave Spring 2014

 Pictorial history of the Philadelphia Stock Exchange.
 The related academic paper is listed above.

 A history of the Swarthmore College Department of Economics by Joshua Hausman.
-In the picture to the right, taken in the U.S. Capitol building, I am posing with a statue of Maria Sanford.
+In the picture above, taken in the U.S. Capitol building, I am posing with a statue of Maria Sanford.
 She was the first person to teach economics at Swarthmore.
 After leaving the College, she went on to prominence in Minnesota which is why her statue is in the U.S. Capitol.

 Community Volunteer Activities: